How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 Dell's integrated management stack, including iDRAC and OpenManage, gives operations teams the same monitoring, firmware lifecycle, and remote management capabilities they rely on across their Dell server fleet.
 This consistency reduces the operational learning curve for teams adopting GPU-accelerated infrastructure.

 Hardware capacity means little if software support lags behind model releases.
-ROCm 7, released in September 2025, provides day-zero support for Kimi K2.5 with optimized kernels for MoE routing and MLA attention mechanisms.
+ROCm 7, released in September 2025, provides day-0 support for Kimi K2.5 with optimized kernels for MoE routing and MLA attention mechanisms.
 Organizations can deploy the model in production immediately after release, without waiting for software updates or implementing custom kernels.

 AI Tensor Engine (AITER) Optimizations